fatihkkarakas/UI-SPEC-DOCUMENT/README.md

 # User Interface Specification Document

 The user interface specification document in English for the user management screen.
 This interface will come from 3 sections: user registration screen, admin screen and button container.
+* Ability to add new User with rectangle shape +New User button on the top left of the page
+* Ability to save user with rectangle shape Save User button on the top right of the page
+* Ability to hide disabled user with tick button that writes 'Hide Disabled User' right to the button
+* Right half of the page should include New User header row and below that there must be four input rows, one select row and one tick button one under the other.
+* Left half of the page should include an SQL like table which shows the users and information about them

 ## Button Container

 The button container will be above the admin and user registration screens.
 The horizontal length of the container will be 100 px, the vertical length will be 8 px.
 The buttons in the container are as follows:

 1. New User